nutanix/karbon-platform-services/workshops/karbon-services-quick-start-ai-inference/index.rst

 c.
-If you already have an account, log on to `https://my.nutanix.com <https://my.nutanix.com/>`__ with your existing account credentials and click Learn More in the Xi IoT panel.
+If you already have an account, log on to `https://my.nutanix.com <https://my.nutanix.com/>`__ with your existing account credentials and click Learn More in the Karbon Services for IoT panel.

 ..

-SUPPORT FOR AND LEARNING MORE ABOUT XI IOT
+SUPPORT FOR AND LEARNING MORE ABOUT Karbon Services for IoT

-The most support for the Xi IoT trial is available through the Nutanix Next Xi IoT trial forum.
+The most support for the Karbon Services for IoT trial is available through the Nutanix Next Karbon Services for IoT trial forum.
 Nutanix asks that you share your experiences and lessons learned with your fellow users.

 You can also visit the following pages for more information about Xi IoT.

--  Connect with other users at `Xi IoT User
+-  Connect with other users at `Karbon Services for IoT User Forum. <https://next.nutanix.com/xi-iot-72>`__
-   Forum. <https://next.nutanix.com/xi-iot-72>`__

--  Connect on `Twitter <https://twitter.com/NutanixIoT>`__ with the Nutanix Xi IoT team.
+-  Connect on `Twitter <https://twitter.com/NutanixIoT>`__ with the Nutanix Karbon Services for IoT team.

--  Check out articles about Xi IoT at the
-   `Nutanix Developer site <https://developer.nutanix.com/iot>`__.
+-  Check out articles about Karbon Services for IoT at the `Nutanix Developer site <https://developer.nutanix.com/iot>`__.

--  View videos about Xi IoT at `Nutanix University YouTube channel <https://www.youtube.com/watch?v#wmUkz-XZLJo>`__.
+-  View videos about Karbon Services for IoT at `Nutanix University YouTube channel <https://www.youtube.com/watch?v#wmUkz-XZLJo>`__.

--  Get more details about Xi IoT features in the `Nutanix documentation <https://portal.nutanix.com/?filterKey#type&filterVal#Xi#/page/docs/list>`__.
+-  Get more details about Karbon Services for IoT features in the `Nutanix documentation <https://portal.nutanix.com/?filterKey#type&filterVal#Xi#/page/docs/list>`__.

-Getting Started With the Xi IoT Trial
+Getting Started With the Karbon Services for IoT Trial
 +++++++++++++++++++++++++++++++++++++

-1. Log on to the Xi IoT management console.
+1. Log on to the Karbon Services for IoT management console.

 2. Have a YouTube-8M URL handy or create and upload a video from your smartphone.